tempodb/tempodb-node-js/README.markdown

 ## TempoDBClient#read(*start*, *end*, *options*, *callback*)
-Gets one or more series and corresponding time-series data between the specified start and end dates.
+Gets one or more series and corresponding time series data between the specified start and end dates.
 The optional interval parameter allows you to specify a rollup period.
 For example, "1hour" will roll the data up on the hour using the provided function.
 The function parameter specifies the folding function to use while rolling the data up.
 A rollup is selected automatically if no interval or function is given.
 The auto rollup interval is calculated by the total time range (end - start) as follows:

 * range <= 2 days - raw data is returned
 * range <= 30 days - data is rolled up on the hour